 sector with strong assets.
 It plays a lead role in providing investment

-Algerian market offers international companies win-win partnerships.
+Algerian market offers international companies win-win partnerships in leather and footwear industry.

 Transport is one of the fundamental pillars of sustainable development and